Ailsa Championship Course

 The best just got better.

-The Arran course has all the challenge’s that the world famous Ailsa and new Kintyre course have to offer, such as undulating greens, tight tee shots, pot bunkers and thick, Scottish rough.
+The 9 hole Arran course has all the challenge’s that the world famous Ailsa and new Kintyre course have to offer, such as undulating greens, tight tee shots, pot bunkers and thick, Scottish rough.
 The holes are an exciting mixture of par 3’s and 4’s, which are aimed at every standard of golfer, from the novice to the advanced player.

 This excellent training ground allows the golfer to receive personalised tuition and to practice a full range of Links shots and techniques, in full view of the famous Turnberry lighthouse.